-Even when you compare Wix versus Weebly, there is a lot of debate about which platform is better.
+Even when you compare a Wix website versus a Weebly one, there is a lot of debate about which platform is better.
 Some people prefer one's functionalities while others prefer the other's look and feel.

 In this post, I will give you a breakdown of what makes each platform successful.
 I will also compare the two platforms on a variety of factors so that you can make the final decision on which one is the right choice for your business needs.

 The following are the most important factors to consider when deciding which platform to go with.

 Both companies advertise themselves as being easy to get started - and they're both right.
 It only takes minutes to sign up and get started on your project.
 You'll have access to the whole set of functionality offered by inputting your name and email address, allowing you to get started using their website builders.

 The great thing about both platforms is that their website builders offer a drag and drop builder.
 Whether you use the Wix builder (or Wix ADI) to build your site or Weebly's website builder, you will be able to use your mouse to move stuff around and customize it exactly as you want.

 This means that there isn't that much difference for a starter website or store at the initial building stages.
 Both Wix and Weebly offer the right tools for their customers to get started.